mariadb-corporation/MaxScale/Documentation/Routers/ReadConnRoute.md

 Role|Description
 ------|---------
-master|A server assigned as a master by one of MaxScale monitors.
+master|A server assigned as a master by one of MariaDB MaxScale monitors.
 Depending on the monitor implementation, this could be a master server of a Master-Slave replication cluster or a Write-Master of a Galera cluster. slave|A server assigned as a slave of a master. synced| A Galera cluster node which is in a synced state with the cluster. ndb|A MySQL Replication Cluster node running|A server that is up and running.
-All servers that MaxScale can connect to are labeled as running.
+All servers that MariaDB MaxScale can connect to are labeled as running.

 If no `router_options` parameter is configured in the service definition, the router will use the default value of `running`.
 This means that it will load balance connections across all running servers defined in the `servers` parameter of the service.